Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 Going Back To Armas Beach Hotel

 It was very nerve wracking.
 I just walked off and headed to the shop.
 There was a track heading towards the forest from here.
 It looked like wild bear territory lol.
-I turned around after about 20 minutes when my niece finally called me back.
+I turned around after about 20 minutes when my niece finally answered my message on Facebook.

-At the hotel my sisters boyfriend had the idea to go out for dinner.
+My sisters boyfriend had the idea to go out for dinner after this.
 I suppose really this was better for me having the initial trouble getting into the hotel.
-So I was not here really for that long.
-It was off again to the next place.
+Maybe this is why he thought it might be a good idea but it was at least quite nice to come here to this place.

 Having Dinner at The Palm Restaurant in Alanya

-On my last night I stayed at the Aroma Butik I ended up coming here to the Palm Restaurant up the road in Alanya with my Sister her partner and my 2 nieces.
+On my last night I stayed at the Aroma Butik I ended up coming here to the Palm Restaurant up the road in Alanya.

 The food here was pretty good.
 I think it was about 22 euros for my mixed grill.
 It felt nice to eat something proper because I hadn’t really eaten too well up to this point.